 Inspired Verse of the Shangpa Masters

 Throughout history awakened ones have celebrated the rapture of mystical states with inspired verse sung extemporaneously.
-This book offers a rare glimpse into the mysticism of the Shangpa Kagyu lineage a tradition based mainly on the profound teaching of… Read More
+This book offers a rare glimpse into the mysticism of the Shangpa Kagyu lineage a tradition based mainly on the profound teaching of two… Read More

 Jamgon Kongtrul on "Pilgrimage and Sacred Geography"

 Sacred Ground describes two journeys: a journey outward to specific pilgrimage places in eastern Tibet, and a journey inward to the sacred world of tantra, accessible through contemplation and meditation.
-It sheds light on Himalayan Buddhists' concepts of sacred… Read More
+It sheds light on Himalayan Buddhists' concepts of sacred land,… Read More

 The Recognition of the Reincarnate Masters of Tibet and the Himalayas